franksun688/YoutubeVideoAnalyais/README.md

 The rest of the documentation along with visualization will be included in the individual notebook files.

-2.Data cleaning and NLP
+2.Data cleaning and NLP - 'Video_cleaning.ipynb'

-3.EDA
+3.EDA - 'EDA.ipynb'

-4.Model Statistical Analysis
+4.Model Statistical Analysis - 'Models.ipynb'

 5.Conclusion